alexander-soare/framework-agnostic-vqe-tutorial/README.md

    [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/alexander-soare/A-Framework-Agnostic-VQE-Tutorial/blob/master/02_Tutorial.ipynb)

-   _Note that you may have issues viewing it on Github due to an [ongoing issue](https://github.com/jupyter/notebook/issues/3035) with their notebook previewer._
+   _Note that you may have issues viewing it on Github due to an [ongoing issue](https://github.com/jupyter/notebook/issues/3035) with their notebook previewer and incomplete support for markdown equations._

 5. **Feel free to make use of this repo's [Github Issues](https://github.com/alexander-soare/A-Framework-Agnostic-VQE-Tutorial/issues) as a questions and discussions forum!**